-Established in November of 2019, The Saint Restaurant & Bar has quickly achieved respect and success within the region, rising to one of the top ten restaurants on OpenTable among all metropolitan Baton Rouge restaurants and earning OpenTable’s award for one of America’s Top100 restaurants in America in 2021.
+Established in November of 2019, The Saint Restaurant & Bar has quickly achieved respect and success within the region, rising to the number one position on OpenTable among all metropolitan Baton Rouge restaurants and earning OpenTable’s award for one of America’s Top100 restaurants in America in 2021.
 Chef Michael Dardenne and his team have found an ideal balance between Cajun culture, European tradition, and cutting edge flavors that the public can’t get enough of.
 Nothing pleases us more than to hear over and over again, “That was the best meal I’ve ever had”.

 All items are available for takeaway via our kitchen door.
 To place an order, call 225-635-6502, opt #1.
 We will bring your order to your car.